 No, a colonoscopy is not painful at all.
 Patients are sedated with anesthesia, so they won’t feel a thing!

 Yes.
 Because the procedure will be done with anesthesia or sedation, you will not be fit to return to work until the following day.

 Will I be in a private room?

 Colonoscopies performed at our Center are always done in a private room with no other patients around.
-Our physicians and nurses are professional and remain dedicated to respecting our patients’ privacy.
+Our GI doctors and nurses are professional and remain dedicated to respecting our patients’ privacy.